 This is one of the most difficult tasks families and dementia caregivers face: balancing safety needs with their loved ones’ desire to make their own choices.
 Becoming impaired by dementia does not take away the desire to live life in a way that feels fulfilling.
 It only takes away the ability to do so.

-Keeping them at home may be safer than moving them into an assisted living facility
+Keeping a person with dementia at home may be safer than moving them into an assisted living facility

 When people can continue to live at home in familiar surroundings, muscle memory and automatic thinking scripts (the mindlessness tools) help them carry on with basic functions, like finding a snack in the kitchen or getting to the bathroom in the night.
 They will function at a higher level for longer.
 And, being at home with caregivers who ensure continued involvement in favorite activities will preserve quality of life and a sense of self-hood longer than participating in group activities aimed at the average senior’s needs.